Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 The files used in nginx for the static site are in `./images/data/www` (and the config files for nginx are in `./images/data/conf`).
 Simply replace www's files with what you would like.
 If you're looking for a static site generator many great options exist such as [Sculpin](https://sculpin.io/) or [Jekyll](http://jekyllrb.com/).

-Now all you need to do is run the make, rumpbake, and rumprun commands from step 2 to rebuild your unikernel with the updated content.
+Now all you need to do to see new content is to re-launch the service using `rumprun`.
+NOTE: you should not modify the file system image while the guest is running, so pick a different image name if building a new one.

 If you have issues reconnecting, double check that you haven't lost your tap0 device when you killed your emulator.
 It may have lost its IP address or gone into a "down" state.